- 1. Name of the medicinal product

 RaceThere is no evidence for any clinically relevant inter-ethnic differences between Asians and Caucasians in ibandronic acid disposition.
 There are few data available on patients of African origin.

-Patients with renal impairmentRenal clearance of ibandronic acid in patients with various degrees of renal impairment is linearly related to creatinine clearance.
+Renal impairmentRenal clearance of ibandronic acid in patients with various degrees of renal impairment is linearly related to creatinine clearance.
 No dose adjustment is necessary for patients with mild or moderate renal impairment (CLcr equal or greater than 30 ml/min), as shown in study BM 16549 where the majority of patients had mild to moderate renal impairment.
 Subjects with severe renal failure (CLcr less than 30 ml/min) receiving daily oral administration of 10 mg ibandronic acid for 21 days, had 2-3 fold higher plasma concentrations than subjects with normal renal function and total clearance of ibandronic acid was 44 ml/min.
 After intravenous administration of 0.5 mg, total, renal, and non-renal clearances decreased by 67 %, 77 % and 50 %, respectively, in subjects with severe renal failure but there was no reduction in tolerability associated with the increase in exposure.
 Due to the limited clinical experience, ibandronic acid is not recommended in patients with severe renal impairment (see section 4.2 and section 4.4).
 The pharmacokinetics of ibandronic acid was not assessed in patients with end-stage renal disease managed by other than haemodialysis.
 The pharmacokinetics of ibandronic acid in these patients is unknown, and ibandronic acid should not be used under these circumstances.

-Patients with hepatic impairment (see section 4.2)There are no pharmacokinetic data for ibandronic acid in patients who have hepatic impairment.
+Hepatic impairment (see section 4.2)There are no pharmacokinetic data for ibandronic acid in patients who have hepatic impairment.
 The liver has no significant role in the clearance of ibandronic acid which is not metabolised but is cleared by renal excretion and by uptake into bone.
 Therefore dose adjustment is not necessary in patients with hepatic impairment.

-Elderly population (see section 4.2)In a multivariate analysis, age was not found to be an independent factor of any of the pharmacokinetic parameters studied.
+Elderly (see section 4.2)In a multivariate analysis, age was not found to be an independent factor of any of the pharmacokinetic parameters studied.
 As renal function decreases with age this is the only factor to take into consideration (see renal impairment section).

 Paediatric population (see section 4.2 and section 5.1)There are no data on the use of ibandronic acid in these age groups.